ianheggie/process_lock/README.md

 Note:
 * locks don't stack - if we have already acquired the lock subsequent calls will reacquire the lock. releasing an already released lock will fail.
-* If Rails.root is defined then lock files will be put in tmp/pids, and have .pid appended if no extension is specified
+* If Rails.root is defined then lock files without path separators (/) will be put in tmp/pids.
+If no extension is specified then .pid will be appended.

 To acquire a lock, do some work and then release it:

-    pl = ProcessLock.new('tmp/name_of_lock.pid')
+    pl = ProcessLock.new('tmp/name_of_lock.lock')

     acquired = pl.acquire do
       puts "Do some work!"